Trams in Brisbane: 1990s light rail proposals

 There have been several proposals from both the Brisbane City Council and state government to return a tram or light rail system to Brisbane since the 1990s.
 The most prominent of these include the ambitious 1997 Brisbane Light Rail Transit proposal.
-The plans escalated to a Queensland government tender for four company consortia to purchase new trams, construct and operate the system in 1 the project was projected to cost 235 million but was subsequently vetoed in favour of expanding the existing bus network.
+The plans escalated to a Queensland government tender for four company consortia to purchase new trams, construct and operate the system.
+The project was estimated to cost 235 million but was subsequently vetoed in favour of expanding the existing bus network.

 These various proposed options included a line from Roma Street station to Queensland University of Technology’s CBD campus along George Street, CBD to West End and University of Queensland via Victoria Bridge and Melbourne Street and CBD to Fortitude Valley via Wickham Terrace.

 2007 Light Rail Plan

-In 2007, following several failed road and tunnel projects and based on the recommendations of the Brisbane City Council's 2006 CBD masterplan, Premier Peter Beattie announced $250 million of state government funding for an extensive light rail system to rival Melbourne's and significantly larger than those of Sydney or Adelaide.
-The plan, at the centre of the government's "Smart City" plan, was to link South Brisbane to New Farm and Bowen Hills with future extensions down the newly created South Eastern and Inner Northern Busways, bridges and pedestrian spines.
+In 2007, following several failed road and tunnel projects, and based on the recommendations of the Brisbane City Council's 2006 CBD masterplan, Premier Peter Beattie announced $250 million of state government funding for an extensive light rail system that would rival Melbourne's trams network and be significantly larger than those in Sydney or Adelaide.
+The plan was to link South Brisbane to New Farm and Bowen Hills with future extensions down the newly created South Eastern and Inner Northern Busways, bridges and pedestrian spines.
 In the March 2008 Brisbane city elections, the Queensland Greens campaigned on a more comprehensive plan.
-However, by June 2008 progress had stalled, without an official project announcement, the Brisbane City Council once again distancing itself from the plan due to cost of the investment (estimated at $600 million for the New Farm link) and instead giving consideration of diverting the funds to enhancing the bus and CityCat ferry systems.
+However, by June 2008 progress had stalled, without an official project announcement, the Brisbane City Council once again distancing itself from the plan due to cost of the investment (estimated at AU$600 million for the New Farm link), instead giving consideration of diverting the funds to enhancing the bus and CityCat ferry systems.

 Types of trams

-Unlike many other systems, Brisbane never adopted an alphabetical or numerical system for classifying its trams (cf Melbourne trams), preferring instead to use official descriptions, such as "standard centre aisle car", or "drop-centre saloon car".
+Brisbane never adopted an alphabetical or numerical system for classifying its trams, opting instead to use official descriptions, such as "standard centre aisle car", or "drop-centre saloon car".